matrix1001/heapinspect/README.md

 # HeapInspect

 Dynamically Inspect Heap In Python.
 Core concept is to inspect heap by a given pid.

 **NO PTRACE, NO GDB, NO NEED OF LIBC**.

-Future use can falls in heap check and pwn exploration.
+Future use can fall in heap check and pwn exploration.

 However, I'm starting to work on it.
 Code is ugly and functions are not complete.

+Best performace on `ipython`.

 __Advantage over gdb plugins (like pwndbg)__